Reparadocs/BitterSyntax/about.md

 permalink: /about/
 ---

-Just a (hopefully) useful blog about programming :)
+Hi!
+My name's Rishab Hegde, this is a programming blog, and I'm currently writing about Rex, an interpreted programming language I'm attempting to create!
+Contact me at rishab@bittersyntax.com